 Trends and Latest Developments in Triangle Geometry

 Another trend is the use of computational methods to explore triangle geometry.
-With the advent of powerful computers, mathematicians can now analyze vast amounts of data and discover new patterns and relationships.
+Now, with the advent of powerful computers, mathematicians can now analyze vast amounts of data and discover new patterns and relationships.
 Computer-aided proofs and simulations are becoming increasingly common in this field, allowing researchers to tackle problems that were previously intractable.

 Tips and Expert Advice on Understanding Triangles